|2022.09.30||I am one of the co-organizers of the 2nd annual "Moment to Movement: Evolving & Sustaining Anti-Racist Pedagogy at USF" workshop series.|

-I am an assistant professor in the Department of Computer Science at the University of San Francisco.
-I also teach courses for the Masters in Analytics (MSAN) program.
-I graduated with my Ph.D. in Computer Science from the University of California, Davis under the guidance of Matt Bishop, Sean Peisert, and many others at the SecLab.
-I received my B.S. in Computer Science from the University of Nebraska at Omaha, studying networking and computer security with Ken Dick and Blaine Burnham at the Peter Kiewit Institute.
-I also frequently collaborate with my significant other, Sean Whalen.
+Sophie's research interests include data visualization and computer science education.
+She graduated with a Ph.D. in Computer Science from the University of California, Davis under the guidance of Matt Bishop, Sean Peisert, and many others at the SecLab.
+She received her B.S. in Computer Science from the University of Nebraska at Omaha, studying networking and computer security with Ken Dick and Blaine Burnham at the Peter Kiewit Institute.

 Her partner and frequent collaborator is Sean Whalen.